agentmorris/camera-trap-ml-survey/README.md

 #### Papers from 2024

+Goward SL.
+Using remote camera traps to monitor population demographics and community ecology of divii (Dall’s sheep): Part of a community-based monitoring program in the Northern Richardson Mountains, NT.
+Doctoral dissertation, University of Victoria, 2024.

 #### Papers from 2023

 * Mounir R, Shahabaz A, Gula R, Theuerkauf J, Sarkar S. Towards automated ethogramming: Cognitively-inspired event segmentation for streaming wildlife video monitoring.
 International journal of computer vision.
 2023 Sep;131(9):2267-97.